schmidt-x/ahk_lib/RawHID/README.md

         }

         if err is DeviceNotConnected {
-          ; Try to re-open the device and continue readnig, or just return.
+          ; Try to re-open the device and continue reading, or just return.
           Sleep(5000)

           device.Open(&err, HID_READ)